fws-science-applications/Species-Index/README.md

 Within this repository are the following artifacts:
 #Compressed folder containing the .tiff version of the Species Index - this is the final dataset product
-#FAQ Document - contains a summary of the dataset
+#FAQ Document.docx - contains a summary of the dataset
 #Python script used to create the final index
 #links to download needed data inputs